fadion/ValidatorAssistant/README.md

 // Validates only the 'default' rules
 $userValidator = new UserValidator(Input::all(), 'default');

-// Omitting the "scope" is the same as calling 'default'
+// Omitting the "scope" will validate the 'default' rules
 $userValidator = new UserValidator(Input::all());
 ```

-Consider the "default" scope as a shared ruleset that will be combined with any other scope you call.
-You can even define rules without a "default" scope if your validation sections are that different.
-In such a case, every scope will be a different ruleset and won't be combined with any other rule.

 ## Dynamics Rules and Messages